top of page

 Ph.D.
 Candidate, Political Science, Emory University

 I earned a B.A. in Economics from the University of Washington in 2019.
-Before college I worked as a visual artist and bartender in my hometown of Seattle.
-I taught drawing and painting at The Gage Academy of Art, and one of my custom-painted pianos is housed permanently in the lobby of Seattle's classical radio station, KING FM.
+Previously, I worked as a visual artist and bartender in Seattle, teaching drawing and painting at the Gage Academy of Art.
+One of my custom-painted pianos is permanently displayed at KING FM's lobby.

-As a first generation college student I am committed to mentorship, applied learning, and expanding political literacy through research and teaching.
+As a first-generation college student, I am committed to mentorship, applied learning, and expanding political literacy.
+Outside academia, I enjoy walks with my dog and daughter and reading printed magazines.